bettis007/v-nomp/README.md

 ## Operating System

-This guide is tailored to and tested on `Debian 10 "Buster"` but should probably also work on Debian-ish derivatives like `Devuan` or `Ubuntu` and others.
+This guide is tailored to and tested on `Ubuntu 20.04` but should probably also work on Debian-ish derivatives.
 Before starting, please install the latest updates and prerequisites.

 ```bash
 apt update